Daredevil: Born Again season 2: Guest

+Additionally, NY1 newscaster Annika Pergament appears as herself, and the character Bastian Cooper / Muse appears as a hallucination seen by Glenn.
+The season features photographs of Vondie Curtis-Hall's Daredevil character Ben Urich, as well as archive footage from that series of Skylar Gaertner as a young Murdock and John Patrick Hayden as his father "Battlin" Jack Murdock.

 Production

 Development

 A reboot of Marvel's Netflix television series Daredevil (2015–2018) was reported to be in development with Marvel Studios in March 2022.
 The series was confirmed to be in development for Disney+ in late May, with Matt Corman and Chris Ord attached as head writers and executive producers.
 At San Diego Comic-Con that July, the series was announced as Daredevil: Born Again and was revealed to have 18 episodes for its first season.
 By late September 2023, after six episodes had been filmed, Marvel Studios decided to overhaul the series with a new creative direction.
 Corman and Ord were let go as head writers, as were the series' remaining directors.
 Marvel planned to retain some elements that had been shot, add new serialized elements, and move closer to the tone of the Netflix series.
 The creative team also decided to connect the new series to the original series more directly than had previously been planned.
 Dario Scardapane, a writer on Netflix's Daredevil spin-off series The Punisher (2017–2019), was hired as showrunner for Born Again in October 2023.
 Filmmaking duo Justin Benson and Aaron Moorhead, who previously worked on the Marvel Studios series Moon Knight (2022) and the second season of Loki (2023), were hired to direct the remaining episodes.

 Marvel Studios president Kevin Feige said in August 2024 that nine episodes had been completed that would make up the first season of Born Again, and a second season was planned; with the creative overhaul, the planned 18-episode season had been split into two, nine-episode seasons.
 In February 2025, Scardapane, Benson, and Moorhead were confirmed to be returning for the second season, with Benson and Moorhead directing the first two episodes.
 Scardapane said the second season would just be eight episodes, and described its production as a "better-oiled machine".
 In May, star Vincent D'Onofrio revealed that Angela Barnes would direct for the season after doing so for the Marvel Studios series Ironheart (2025).
-Solvan Naim and Iain B. MacDonald were revealed in July to also be directing.
-Executive producers included Marvel Studios' Feige, Louis D'Esposito, Brad Winderbaum, and Sana Amanat, alongside Scardapane, Benson, and Moorhead.
+Solvan "Slick" Naim and Iain B. MacDonald were revealed in July to also be directing.
+Naim directed the third and fourth episodes, Barnes directed the fifth and sixth episodes, and MacDonald directed the final two episodes.
+Executive producers included Marvel Studios' Feige, Louis D'Esposito, Brad Winderbaum, and Sana Amanat, alongside Scardapane, Benson, Moorhead, MacDonald, Cox, and D'Onofrio.
+David Chambers serves as producer.
 The series is released under Marvel Studios' "Marvel Television" label.